- Route: Melbourne (MEL) to Bangkok (BKK)

 Plus, throughout the flight… the attendants were coming around with cups of drinks to keep us hydrated.
 And, they’d be checking often to clear rubbish from our seats.
 Thus, it was good to keep our seats and area clear.

 Yet, a couple of negatives was not being able to control the air conditioning.
-Thus, Max got warm at times, making it uncomfortable.
+Thus, Paul got warm at times, making it uncomfortable.

 Plus, the foot rest was so bloody difficult to put down.
 And, it shouldn’t be a challenge for a basic need.